-It tunes important hyperparameters (e.g., min_child_samples and feature_fraction) in a stepwise manner.
+It optimizes the following hyperparameters in a stepwise manner: lambda_l1, lambda_l2, num_leaves, feature_fraction, bagging_freq and min_child_samples.
 It is a drop-in replacement for lightgbm.train().
 See a simple example of LightGBM Tuner which optimizes the validation log loss of cancer detection.